WoodySide/java_simple_multichat/README.md

 :cyclone:Java Simple Multichat
 -----------
 Multi-user chat with using  multithreading,collections and the class Socket.

-The library Swing used as agraphical interface.
+The library Swing used as a agraphical interface.